rasmus-storjohann/ReduxTypescript/redux_architecture.md

 export type ResetCounterAction = Readonly<ReturnType<typeof reset>>;
 ```

-While the `SetCounterAction` has a `value` in the payload, `ResetCounterAction` has no payload at all.
 We now have to handle the two different action types in the reducer:

 ```ts
 export const reducer = (store: Store = buildDefaultStore(),